-- If an object is contained inside another object, you can still animate it.
-It will move relative to its parent.
+An object can be either a group or a component.
+Objects can be contained inside of other objects.
+You can animate objects at any depth.
+Nested objects move relative to their parent.
 If the parent also moves, the composition of translations and rotations can produce more complex types of motion.

 - Animate Visibility

 - Keyframe Animation 2.0 plays nice with both the Hidden Geometry and the Visible Layers scene properties.
 So, you can use either one to control the visibility of geometry on each scene.

 - Progress Bar

 - The export process is much more user friendly with the new Progress Bar.
 It displays the time elapsed and the estimated time remaining.
 It also keeps SketchUp from not responding.
 You can stop the export at any time, and resume it, or quit and pick up where you left off another day.